distributedhatemachine/distributedhatemachine.github.io/content/posts/modal/index.md

 def foo():
     pass
 ```
 Like cmon, just replace modal with minimodal.
 You wont use this anyway.
-Or if you do (link to same part for minimodal on github)
+Or if you do [wtfnukee/minimodal/sdk/app.py](https://github.com/wtfnukee/minimodal/blob/main/minimodal/sdk/app.py)

+> Claude suggested that I write about implementing Secrets, Volumes and Webpoints
+> They really implemented and work as expected, but it's not that interesting.

 ## Whiteboard
 Okay, here's truly fun part - designing engine.